Teksta versija

 (1) The beneficiary has the following obligations:

-4) to ensure that the expenditures made within the scope of the project are directly related to achievement of the project objectives and conform to the conditions for the use of the funding granted for project implementation;
+4) to ensure that the expenditures made within the scope of the project are directly related to the achievement of the project objectives and conform to the conditions for the use of the funding granted for project implementation;

 8) to provide reports, information on the project implementation, and other documents related to the project implementation, using the Cohesion Policy Funds Management Information System;

-9) to ensure access to originals of all the documents related to the project implementation and to the accounting system, and also to the site of the relevant project implementation for the representatives of the authorities involved in the management of the European Union funds, the European Commission, the European Anti-fraud Office, the European Public Prosecutor's Office, the European Court of Auditors, and the Procurement Monitoring Bureau;
+9) to ensure access to originals of all the documents related to the project implementation and to the accounting system, and also to the implementation site of the relevant project for the representatives of the authorities involved in the management of the European Union funds, the European Commission, the European Anti-fraud Office, the European Public Prosecutor's Office, the European Court of Auditors, and the Procurement Monitoring Bureau;

 10) to ensure timely provision of information;